Inside Satchmo

 |

-Burton Gaar Baton Rouge-born vocalist and guitarist worked with with Slim Harpo, Percy Sledge and Rockin' Sidney before forming his own band
+Burton Gaar Baton Rouge-born vocalist and guitarist worked with with Slim Harpo, Percy Sledge and Rockin' Sidney before forming his own band; brother John Gaar is also a noted guitar slinger

-GaBrilla (GaBrilla T. Ballard) New Orleans-born, California-based poet, singer and songwriter
+GaBrilla (GaBrilla Ballard) New Orleans-born California-based poet singer and songwriter

 - Galactic official web site (GalacticFunk.com)

-Garage a Trois jazz improv / funk ensemble formed in New Orleans in 1998 by Stanton Moore (Galactic), guitarist Charlie Hunter, and saxophonist Skerik; also features percussionist and vibes player Mike Dillon
+Garage a Trois jazz improv / funk ensemble formed in New Orleans in 1998 by Stanton Moore (Galactic), guitarist Charlie Hunter and saxophonist Skerik; also features percussionist/ vibes player Mike Dillon ; Hunter was replaced by Marco Benevento in 2007

-Jacques Gauthe French-born trad jazz clarinetist and sax player moved to New Orleans in 1968
+Jacques Gauthe French-born trad jazz clarinetist and sax player moved to New Orleans in 1968; Gauthe passed away while on tour in France in June 2007

-Mary Gauthier award-winning roots singer & songwriter originally from New Orleans, LA
+Mary Gauthier award-winning singer/songwriter originally from New Orleans, LA

 Paul Gayten late New Orleans born R&B pianist, vocalist, songwriter, producer and label owner